egzonpllana/InteractiveImageView/README.md

 2. Use AspectRatio for height, set width manually.
 See Example Project.
 3. In your view controller, import InteractiveImageView.
 4. Connected view outlet, configure it with `interactiveImageView.configure(...)`
-5. Add delegates `interactiveImageView.interactiveImageViewDelegate = self`
+5. Add delegates `interactiveImageView.delegate = self`
 6. Listen to delegate observers: `extension ViewController: InteractiveImageViewDelegate { ... }`

 ## Control user actions